J. Budziszewski: Personal life

-Research on self-deception
+Research

+Self-deception

 One of Budziszewski's research interests has been to analyze what he regards as general human tendency to self-deception.
 The problem arises from a theoretical tenet defended by Thomas Aquinas, who he said "we must say that the natural law, as to general principles, is the same for all, both as to rectitude and as to knowledge."
 This claim amounts to saying that the most general principles of right and wrong are not only right for everyone but known to everyone, even though the same cannot be said of their remote implications.
 According to Budziszewski, Aquinas is right.
 He argues that often, even when people appear to be ignorant of the moral basics, the hypothesis that they are self deceived provides a better explanation of their actual behavior.

 This leads to Budziszewski's theory of guilty knowledge, of violated conscience.
 Following Aquinas, Budziszewski distinguishes between synderesis, which supplies the first principles of practical reason and which he calls "deep conscience," and conscientia, which he calls "surface conscience" and supplies judgments about particular acts.
 According to Budziszewski, conscience operates in three different modes: In the cautionary mode, it alerts us to the peril of moral wrong and generates an inhibition against committing it.
 In the accusatory mode, it indicts us for wrong we have already done.
 In the avenging mode, it punishes the individual who knowingly does wrong but refuses to admit that he or she has done so.
 Conscience is therefore teacher, judge, or executioner, depending on the mode in which it is working.

 The most original part of this schema is what Budziszewski says about the avenging mode.
 The most obvious penalty of guilty knowledge is the feeling of remorse.
 Remorse is not always present.
 However, Budziszewski suggests that even when remorse is absent, guilty knowledge generates objective needs for confession, atonement, reconciliation, and justification.
 Calling these other four "Furies" the "greater sisters of remorse," he argues that they are "inflexible, inexorable, and relentless, demanding satisfaction even when mere feelings are suppressed, fade away, or never come."